MacLemon/CongressChecklist/README.md

 - Firewire (400, 800) cable
 - Antenna wire for WiFi or ham radio equipment
 - 3.5mm jack splitter (so you can watch a movie together on the train)
-- Headphones (so you don't have to talk to other carbon units while travelling)
+- Headphones (so you don't have to talk to other carbon units while traveling)
 - [r0cket][4], fully charged (needs a micro USB cable for charging/programming)
 - Monitor adapters (VGA, DVI, mini Displayport) (Especially for the Mac users. ;-) You may need them for your presentation or lightningtalk.
 - Remote control for your presentation / lightning talk